embEDUx/documentation/src/background/design/flashtool.md

 all thinkable platforms.
 So there must be done constraints on the implementation of features but the software must be open to add new features easily.

-## Name Of The Deployment Tool

-It seemed obvious to call this tool "**Flashtool**" due to the fact that most of the embedded devices uses flash memories to store their operating system and files.

 ## Design decisions